camlischke1/sans-index-template/sec660-gxpn/notes.md

 - EDR bypasses
     - Windows will allow any other EDR product to disable the Defender features
         - make own (purposefully) horrible EDR and install it to essentially disable Windows Defender

+# Application Security
+## Fuzzing
+- Scapy
+    - sr(packet) sends the packet and receives responses solicited from the transmitted frame, displaying the summarized results to the user.
+        - sr() stops receiving when interrupted (with CTRL-S) or when it recognizes that the transmission is complete
+    - sr1(packet) is similar to sr(packet), but it stops after the first response
+    - send(packet) sends the packet but does not care about the response
+    - sendp(packet) is similar to send(packet) but sends the packet without adding the Ethernet header
+- Instrumented fuzzing is an automated mutation selection and delivery mechanism that uses monitored, dynamic analysis of a target process.
+    - With instrumented fuzzing, the fuzzer launches (or is attached to) a process, monitors the execution flow of the process, and adjusts the input to the process to achieve high code coverage levels.
+    - DynamoRIO tools helps
+        - `drcov`
+            - tracks basic block hits for an instrumented application, writing the block addresses and basic target binary information to a log file in ASCII or binary format when the instrumented application terminates.
+        - `DynaPstalker`
+            - Python script written to read from drcov log files and produce an IDA Pro IDC script that color-codes each basic block reached during instrumentation.
+    - Sulley is a framework for building a protocol grammar for intelligent mutation fuzzing, generating mutations based on the analyst's description of a protocol
+        - When the fuzzing target is not on the same system as the fuzzer, you can deploy another instance of Sulley, which is controlled by the fuzzer system over a custom remote procedure call (RPC) protocol known as "pedrpc".
+        - s_num_mutations() function to identify the number of mutations that will be generated
+        - s_initialize function creates a new fuzzer construct definition
+- source code is not available for analysis, you can also evaluate the disassembly of a binary, identifying the basic blocks that are executed

+# Exploit Development
+## 1) Linux
+- Stack vs Heap
+    - Heap is dynamic for large memory allocations
+        - grows low to high
+    - Stack often used for short, finite operations and memory allocations related to function calls and function arguments
+        - grows from high to low memory space
+- Linkers v Loaders
+    - Linkers locate memory address of function from system Library
+    - Loaders responsible for loading that function/program from disk to memory
+    - Relocation
+        - programs typically have a defined loading address that is desired
+        - if that address is in use, relocation section patches the program to new addresses
+        - most functions are called via Relative Virtual Addresses based on offset from load address
+- Writing Shellcode
+    - shellcode is often dropped into address space via buffers and string operations
+        - this requires no null bytes
+    - shellcode is often executed as a user-level shell due to applications dropping privileges of the exploited application
+        - this requires setreuid()

+## 2) Windows